 In general, food is not allowed at the testing centers.
-Candidates that require a snack for medical reasons should follow the process to request accommodations.
+Candidates who require a snack for medical reasons should follow the process to request accommodations.

-Prior to testing, candidates may review Scantron's tutorial which walks the candidates through all system features.
-Scantron will provide consistent and comfortable internet-based testing facilities throughout the United States, Canada, and internationally based on seating availability during the designated testing windows.
-Scantron will provide trained test proctors to administer the internet-based examination.
+Before testing, candidates may review Measure Learning's tutorial, which walks the candidates through all system features.
+Measure Learning will provide consistent and comfortable internet-based testing facilities throughout the United States, Canada, and internationally based on seating availability during the designated testing windows.
+Measure Learning will provide trained test proctors to administer the internet-based examination.
 The examination will be timed, with a timer displayed on each candidate's computer screen.
 Candidates will be permitted a total timed testing period of four (4) hours to complete the CAE certification examination.